 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-Whether you're vegan, vegetarian, gluten-free, or simply looking for a satisfying plant-based meal, the tofu Buddha bowl is sure to satisfy your cravings while nourishing your body.
-In this article, we'll share some tips on how to create your own at home.
+Whether you're vegan, vegetarian, gluten-free, or simply looking for a satisfying plant-based meal, the peanut tofu Buddha bowl is sure to satisfy your cravings while nourishing your body.

-These nourishing bowls are how my family and I eat many of our meals, hence the list at the bottom of the page for related recipes.
-For more vegan Buddha bowl meals try my mustard tempeh Buddha bowl and butternut squash Buddha bowl.
-For more tofu recipes, try oil-free crispy tofu or oil-free marinated tofu.
+These nourishing bowls are how my family and I eat many of our meals, hence the multiple recipes on my blog.
+For more vegan Buddha bowl meal ideas try my tofu burrito bowl, mustard tempeh Buddha bowl, and butternut squash Buddha bowl.
+For more tofu recipes, try oil-free crispy tofu, tofu meat crumbles, or oil-free marinated tofu.

 Jump to: